 The school’s Special Education Needs and Disabilities Policy, Single Equality Scheme and the Accessibility Plan (Physical Environment) can be found in the Policies Section of our website.

-Our SEND Policy, School Offer and SEND Information Report can be found at the bottom of this page.
-The Cornwall Local Offer is linked at the bottom of this page.
+Our SEND Policy and SEND Information Report can be found at the bottom of this page.
+The Cornwall Local Offer can be found here.